Heading Capitalization Rules for H1, H2, and H3

 The Single Most Important Rule: Consistency

-Whether you choose title case or sentence case, the most important factor for SEO and professionalism is consistency throughout your site.
-Mixing title case and sentence case for the same heading level across different pages looks unprofessional and signals to readers (and Google) that your content may lack editorial quality.
+Whether you choose title case or sentence case, the most important editorial rule is consistency throughout your site.
+Mixing styles for the same heading level can make a page look carelessly assembled and makes it harder for readers to recognize the visual hierarchy.

 Choose a convention, document it in your editorial style guide, and apply it uniformly across all pages and heading levels.